 Shunryu Suzuki, (co-)founder of the San Francisco Zen Center and author of (among others) Zen Mind, Beginner's Mind, Weatherhill, 1970, ISBN 0-8348-0079-9.

 Zen Mind, Beginner's Mind is the last book I've read on Zen meditation.
-During it, I realized that reading about meditation was much less important then meditating, so I started meditating.
+During it, I realized that reading about meditation was much less important then doing it, so I started meditating.

 The Society of Mind and The Emotion Machine: Commonsense Thinking, Artificial Intelligence, and the Future of the Human Mind by Marvin Minsky.